 Market Hill, Cambridge

-The place is steeped in history.
-Back in 1381, during the Peasants' Revolt, a mob led by the Mayor of Cambridge destroyed the university's ledgers in Market Square on 16 June.
-One Margery Starre led the crowd in a dance to the rallying cry "Away with the learning of clerks, away with it!".
+The square has a rich historical backdrop, notably during the Peasants' Revolt in 1381.
+A significant event occurred when a mob, led by the Mayor of Cambridge and incited by Margery Starre, destroyed the university's ledgers in the square.
+This act of rebellion was marked by a dance and the defiant cry "Away with the learning of clerks, away with it!"

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Cambridge.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.